Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Do not wait until Election Day to change your address.
 You may experience a delay in voting if your residence address is not up to date or if we have sent mail to your voter registration address that was returned to us by the Postal Service.

 You should vote at your designated polling place on Election Day.
 Your name will be on the list of voters verified to vote in that precinct.

 No, just re-register within the time limits of the election.

-Yes, 17 1/2yearr olds may register; however, they are not allowed to vote the School Board Ballot if they haven't turned 18 by Election Day.
+Yes, those aged 17 who will be 18 by the General Election may register and vote; however, they are not allowed to vote on any non-primary races (such as Orange County School Board) or referendum if they haven’t turned 18 by the Primary.
 (G.S.
 163-59).

 The citizen / voter must determine where they consider their home to be.
 That address is the residence address for registering and voting.

 North Carolina does not have online registration.
 You may obtain a Registration Application from the State Board of Elections website, complete the form and mail it to the Orange County Board of Elections office.
 You may also complete the form in person at the county board of elections office, or call and we will be glad to mail you a registration application.

 Orange County Board of ElectionsP.O.
 Box 220Hillsborough, NC.
 27278